 5. Regulatory norms: Have you watched the movie Too Big to Fail?
 Without due regulations on financial institutions, the US economy slipped into worst depression and the global economy followed suit.
 Post 2008 financial crisis, mandatory regulations were imposed on banks in order to avoid such situation.
 Defying these regulations could result in huge penalties.
 These regulations refine banks in terms of money laundering, financial crime, terrorism funding, and various other types of fraud.
 Habib Bank of Pakistani origin was de-licensed recently in the US for terror funding.

-6. Human Resources: Like an ant colony, banks are brimming with both white collar and blue collar employees in their thousands of branches.
-How much these employees get paid, how much they should be paid, and, in the first place, how many employees an organization should have, these should be well understood by the HR.
+6. Human Resources: Like an ant colony, banks are brimming with both white-collar and blue-collar employees in their thousands of branches.
+How much these employees get paid, how much they should be paid, and, in the first place, how many employees an organization should have, should be well understood by the HR.

 Analytics in HR achieves incentive optimization, training effectiveness, attrition modeling, and salary optimization.

 Get 100% Hike!

 7. Reporting: It is heavily used and provided more sophisticated analyses and modeling (predictive modeling).
 You may be amazed at how much Tableau and QlikView have revolutionized reporting.
 Those bank employees who had enrolled for these courses through us are massively using it in their banking functions.
 Insights can be revealed from dynamic dashboards to the most generic as well as the minutest detail through these tools.

 8. Governance: Bank actions need to be in line with government regulations.
 Stress management models and credit policy must be reviewed, independently.

 Banks typically have legacy systems because of which interlinking different types of data from disparate sources is a huge challenge for them.